 Dr. Silverman is a board-certified plastic surgeon, but he also offers more than surgical procedures for our patients from Worcester and the surrounding towns.
 Our non-surgical offerings currently involve neuromodulator and dermal filler injections.

-Here’s a brief description of what we currently offer.
+Here’s a brief description of our non-surgical treatments.
 For more detailed information, click through to the specific injectable.

 These two neuromodulators are made from the botulinum toxin type A. When injected into a muscle in minute amounts, the botulinum toxin blocks the nerve messages sent from that muscle to the brain.
 The brain doesn’t receive the signal to contract the muscle, so the muscle remains at rest.
 Botox was first approved by the FDA for involuntary eyelid spasms in 1996.
 It became a household name when approved for cosmetic treatment of wrinkles on the upper third of the face in 2002.
 Wrinkles, such as crow’s feet, are caused by muscle contractions under the skin repeated over decades.
 When Botox and Dysport are injected into these muscles, they temporarily stop them from contracting, which stops the wrinkles from forming above them.
 Botox and Dysport are both neuromodulators, but different somewhat in their thickness and consistency.